Category Archives: John Ireland

 Palmer’s Carol offers the most poignant character summarization of Eva.
 She tells Jennifer that she once read a book about bees and feels that Eva is like a queen bee who stings all her competitors to death.

-For late-night satisfaction immersed in an hour and a half of delightful wickedness from Joan Crawford, Queen Bee (1955) is highly recommended.
+Queen Bee (1955) is highly recommended for late-night satisfaction.
+It immerses the reader in an hour and a half of delightful wickedness from Joan Crawford.

 Her scheming Atlanta socialite Eva is towards the top of a list of characters one loves to hate.